Sino-Indian War: Border dispute after Partition of India and formation of the PRC

 This apparent progress in relations suffered a major setback when, in 1959, Nehru accommodated the Tibetan religious leader at the time, the 14th Dalai Lama, who fled Lhasa after a failed Tibetan uprising against Chinese rule.
 The Chairman of the Chinese Communist Party, Mao Zedong, was enraged and asked the Xinhua News Agency to produce reports on Indian expansionists operating in Tibet.

-Border incidents continued through this period.
-In August 1959, the PLA took an Indian prisoner at Longju, which had an ambiguous position in the McMahon Line, and two months later in Aksai Chin, a clash at Kongka Pass led to the death of nine Indian frontier policemen.
+Armed clashes increased over summer 1959.
+On 25 August 1959, a group of Indian soldiers crossed into the Longju area, north of the McMahon Line.
+The PLA took an Indian prisoner.

 On 2 October, Soviet first secretary Nikita Khrushchev defended Nehru in a meeting with Mao.
 This action reinforced China's impression that the Soviet Union, the United States and India all had expansionist designs on China.
 The PLA went so far as to prepare a self-defence counterattack plan.
 Negotiations were restarted between the nations, but no progress was made.

+On 21 October, there was a small scale clash at Kongka Pass.
+The Chinese and Indian sides each claimed that the other side shot first.
+Zhou Enlai proposed a mutual withdrawal to 12.4 miles behind the McMahon Line.
+The Indian government did not respond.

 As a consequence of their non-recognition of the McMahon Line, China's maps showed both the North East Frontier Area (NEFA) and Aksai Chin to be Chinese territory.
 In 1960, Zhou Enlai unofficially suggested that India drop its claims to Aksai Chin in return for a Chinese withdrawal of claims over NEFA.
 Adhering to his stated position, Nehru believed that China did not have a legitimate claim over either of these territories, and thus was not ready to concede them.
 This adamant stance was perceived in China as Indian opposition to Chinese rule in Tibet.
 Nehru declined to conduct any negotiations on the boundary until Chinese troops withdrew from Aksai Chin, a position supported by the international community.

 India produced numerous reports on the negotiations, and translated Chinese reports into English to help inform the international debate.
 China believed that India was simply securing its claim lines in order to continue its "grand plans in Tibet".
 India's stance that China withdraw from Aksai Chin caused continual deterioration of the diplomatic situation to the point that internal forces were pressuring Nehru to take a military stance against China.